Christine Lampard: Awards

 In November 2010, Lampard was awarded the title 'Top TV Host' at the 2010 Cosmopolitan Ultimate Women of the Year Awards.

 Personal life

 Lampard dated Belfast Giants ice hockey player Curtis Bowen as she started her TV career.
 After breaking up with him in 2003, she dated Dublin restaurant owner Christian Stokes to whom she got engaged in 2004.
 She was then in a relationship with entrepreneur Mark Beirne for three years until they split in January 2009.

-In October 2009, she began a relationship with English footballer Frank Lampard, son of former footballer Frank Lampard Sr. The couple got married on 20 December 2015 at St Paul's Church, Knightsbridge.
+In October 2009, she began a relationship with English footballer Frank Lampard, son of former footballer Frank Lampard Sr. On 15 June 2011, it was announced they had become engaged after Frank proposed on holiday in Los Angeles.
+The couple got married on 20 December 2015 at St Paul's Church, Knightsbridge.
 She is the stepmother to his two daughters from a previous relationship.
 They live in Kensington, London.
 On 21 September 2018, their first child, a daughter, was born.
 On 15 March 2021, it was announced that they had a son.